galaxy-genome-annotation/python-apollo/docs/commands/remote.rst

 **Options**::

       --blatdb FILENAME      Path to 2bit index of the genome for Blat (Blat 2bit data can also be in organism_data in directory 'searchDatabaseData')
       --common_name TEXT     Organism common name
       --genus TEXT           Genus
       --species TEXT         Species
       --public               User's email
       --metadata TEXT        JSON formatted arbitrary metadata
+      --no_reload_sequences  Set this if you don't want Apollo to reload genome sequences (no change in genome sequence)
       -h, --help             Show this message and exit.

 ``update_track`` command